pyeventsourcing/eventsourcing/docs/topics/process.rst

 Atomicity
 ---------

-Just like a ratchet is as strong as its teeth (notification log) and pawl (tracking records), a process application is as reliable as the atomicity of its database transactions.
-If some of the new records can't be written, then none are.
-If anything goes wrong before all the records have been written, the transaction will abort, and none of the records will be written.
+Just like a ratchet is as strong as its teeth and pawl, a process application is as reliable as the atomicity of its database transactions.
+If some of the new records from processing a domain event can't be written, then none will be committed.
+If anything goes wrong before all the records are written, the transaction will abort, and none of the records will be committed.
-On the other hand, if a tracking record was written, then so were any new event records, and so the process will have completed an atomic progression.
+On the other hand, if a some records are committed, then all will be committed, and the process will complete an atomic progression.

 The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, sequenced, indivisible units.